Dominic Rigby

 • The upper clip bound being higher increases the probability of unlikely choices and increases exploration (as in ProRL and Play to Generalise) improve exploration and stability.

-4. Dual‑Outcome Reasoning: knows what’s bad is also useful!
+4. Dual‑Outcome Reasoning: knowing what’s bad is also useful!

-7. Telling the model how to think improves performance
+6. Telling the model how to think improves performance (CoT prompting)

 • ModelSoups achieved SotA performance on ImageNet by doing a greedy mix (only add if it improves performance).
 This works as fine-tuned models often end up in the same loss valley and therefore averaging their performance can lead to lower loss and better performance.